Singular-Genomics/G4X-helpers/docs/contributing.md

 ## Releasing and versioning
 ---

-Versioning and release tagging in G4X-helpers is handled through `bump-my-version` and maintainers handle version bumps and publishing releases.
+Versioning and release tagging in G4X-helpers is handled by the maintainers.
 Please do not change the project version or the changelog.
 Just submit your code/docs and they will be incorporated into our release workflow.

---8<-- "_partials/end_cap.md"
+--8<-- "_core/_partials/end_cap.md"